LiuGaoyong/Retrosynthetic-Reaction-Prediction/README.md

 #### Useful Paper and Code:

-《Retrosynthetic Reaction Prediction Using Neural Sequence-to-Sequence Models》
+1.《Retrosynthetic Reaction Prediction Using Neural Sequence-to-Sequence Models》

-《Found in Translation Predicting Outcomes of Complex Organic Chemistry Reactions using Neural Sequence to Sequence Models》
+2.《Found in Translation Predicting Outcomes of Complex Organic Chemistry Reactions using Neural Sequence to Sequence Models》